 What Years are Generation X?

 Generation X, often abbreviated as Gen X, represents a distinct demographic that succeeded the baby boomers and came before the Millennials.
-Birth years defining this group typically range from the mid-1960s to the early 1980s, which means those born between 1965 to 1984 are generally considered Gen Xers.
+Birth years defining this group typically range from the mid-1960s to the early 1980s, meaning those born between 1965 and 1984 are generally considered Gen Xers.
 Based on the U.S. Census data from 2019, there were about 65.2 million people from this generation in the United States.
 A fascinating aspect is that most Gen Xers are offspring of the Silent Generation and the early baby boomers, and they, in turn, frequently became the parents of Millennials and Generation Z.

 Based on the most common classification, generation names are: